 LEVERHULME EARLY CAREER FELLOWS:

-Dr Paul Albert researched Lake Suigetsu and Volcanic Ash, The Key to Synchronising Palaeoclimate Archives, from 2015 to 2018, with Dr Victoria Smith as mentor.
-He is currently a Research Fellow on tephrochronology at the School of Archaeology in Oxford.
+Dr Paul Albert conducted the research project Lake Suigetsu and Volcanic Ash, The Key to Synchronising Palaeoclimate Archives, from 2015 to 2018, with Dr Victoria Smith as mentor.
+He has been awarded a Future Leaders Fellowship at Swansea University College of Science, studying volcanic ash deposits in marine sediments to improve predictions of future eruptions and their impact.

 Dr Tom Brughmans conducted research on MERCURY: Simulating the Roman Economy, from 2017 to 2019, with Prof. Andrew Wilson as mentor.
 He is currently a Marie-Skłodowska-Curie Fellow at the Faculty of Physics of the University of Barcelona, where he develops innovative network science methods for archaeological research in general and for the study of the Roman economy specifically.